ghiggi/gpm_api/docs/source/00_introduction.rst

 Each channel is sensitive to a different frequency of microwave energy naturally emitted from or affected by precipitation.
 Lower frequency channels are sensitive to heavy and moderate rainfall, while the high-frequency channels are affected by water vapor and ice particles.

-A visual overview of the GMI channels is depicted in the figure below:
+A visual overview of the GMI channels is provided in the figure below:

 .. figure:: https://gpm.nasa.gov/sites/default/files/2019-11/GMI-13-channels.jpg
   :alt: GPM GMI channels